lyokha/ngx-export-tools-extra/README.md

 put inside of the *log_format combined1* without any risk of affecting the actual formatting.

-Data collected by the aggregate server can be obtained in a request to the virtual server listening on TCP port *8020*.
+Data collected by the aggregate service can be obtained in a request to the virtual server listening on TCP port *8020*.
 It simply proxies requests to the internal aggregate server with URL */get/__stats__* where __*stats*__ corresponds to the *name* of the aggregate service.